 I love the way that Hershey Park set up the height requirement for toddlers.
-Before entering the park, you can stop to measure your little one to know what rides are best for them.
+Before entering the park, you can stop to measure your little ones to know what rides are best for them.

-There are different groups for kids, and since this post is about Hershey Park for toddlers, we’re going to focus on the average height for kids up to 5-years-old.
+There are different groups for kids, and since this post is about Hershey Park for toddlers, we’re going to focus on the average height for kids up to 5 years old.